StamusNetworks/suricata-4-analysts/README.md

-# "Network threat hunting with Suricata" book
+# The "Network threat hunting with Suricata" book

 ## Introduction